Tom Golisano: Philanthropy

 In June 2016, the Golisano Center for Community Health opened its doors to patients.
 The center, which provides integrated health care to people with disabilities and their families, was made possible with a gift of $3.5 million from Golisano.
-In September 2016, Golisano gave $7.5 million to Nazareth College for a new athletic training center that will aim to be a model of inclusion, fitness and wellness, and is expected to open in 2018.
+In September 2016, Golisano gave $7.5 million to Nazareth University for a new athletic training center that will aim to be a model of inclusion, fitness and wellness, and is expected to open in 2018.
 Also in September 2016, Golisano gave $2 million to the WXXI Public Broadcasting Council for equipment.
 This was his second gift to WXXI; he gave $2 million in 2004 to allow WXXI to upgrade to digital broadcasting equipment.

 In April 2017, the City of Rochester announced modified Rochester Broadway Theatre League proposal for Midtown Plaza which in partnership with Morgan Development would include a performing arts center to be called the Golisano Center for the Performing Arts in honor of a donation made to the project by Golisano.
 Also in 2017, at the Special Olympics World Games, the first Golisano Global Health Care Leadership Awards were presented to recognize those who are advancing inclusive health for people with intellectual disabilities.

 Golisano donated $14 million to the University of Rochester, which renamed their pediatric facility at Strong Memorial Hospital the Golisano Children's Hospital in 2002.
 In 2012, Golisano pledged an additional $20 million to URMC to build a new Golisano Children's Hospital, which opened in 2015.

 In April 2017, Golisano and the Golisano Foundation pledged $3 million to construct a facility dedicated to providing services to families of autistic children and adults in the city of Rochester.
 The Golisano Autism Center, which opened in September 2019 in a new 33,000 sq. ft. building, is unique in how it integrated numerous recreational, medical and educational support providers and services into one location.

+In 2024, Golisano donated $360 million to 82 different non-profits across Upstate New York.

 Golisano Institute for Business and Entrepreneurship

-Golisano founded the Golisano Institute for Business and Entrepreneurship in Brighton, NY, that will open in the fall 2023.
-The school will offer two-year certificates, focus exclusively on business coursework, and cap enrollment at 500 students.
+Golisano founded the Golisano Institute for Business and Entrepreneurship in Brighton, NY, that opened fall 2023.
+The school offers two-year certificates, focuses exclusively on business coursework, and caps enrollment at 500 students.
 Golisano has said the school is oriented to "reducing the time and cost of business-related education."
 The business institute is housed in a former Paychex building that Golisano bought for $10 million in October 2022.
 A WXXI News report stated the school is a "nonprofit venture" and reported that Golisano is "bankrolling the institution, but he is not running it."
-Tuition is expected to be $8,900 per year when it opens, and the Thomas Golisano Foundation is covering the school's operating costs.
+Tuition is $8,900 per year, and the Thomas Golisano Foundation is covering the school's operating costs.

 Golisano hired Ian Mortimer, who was previously the associate provost at the Rochester Institute of Technology, as the school's first president.